Rootgrow by Empathy: RHS Approved Mycorrhizae AKA “Friendly Fungi”

 No trees were harmed in the making of this image.
 We haven’t heard from Jim in a while…

-Rootgrow is not a fertiliser, but don’t add fertiliser at planting time!
+Rootgrow is not a fertiliser, but don’t add fertiliser at planting time

-Rootgrow simply enables your plant to better access the nutrients in the soil, so digging in well rotted organic matter is still important, as is mulching the surface each year.
+Digging in well rotted organic matter is still important, as is mulching the surface each year.

 Rootgrow and the Royal Horticultural Society

-Rootgrow is the only plant / soil treatment ever to have been licensed by the RHS, after about 10 years of testing it on a wide range of plants, including trees, hedging, roses, and fruiting plants.
+Rootgrow is the only plant / soil treatment ever to have been licensed by the RHS.

 It is totally safe, natural, and organic.